 - (i) Delegation and separation of responsibilities between the Board and management.
-The key management reports to the Board on the performance of the operations while the Board overseeing the management performance in order to ensure objectivity in assessing its effectiveness; - (ii) Management organisation structure with defined level of accountability and authority for all subsidiaries; - (iii) Yearly Group Budget detailing the availability of funds and estimation of revenue and expenditures of the Group which is subject to review and approval by the Group Managing Director and Group Chief Executive Officer; - (iv) Monitoring of the Group's performance against monthly budget during the management meetings attended by Managing Director, Group Chief Executive Officer, Group Chief Financial Officer and Department Heads to review and deliberate the Group's financial performance, business initiatives and other management and corporate issues; - (v) The internal audit function independently reviews the control processes implemented by the local and overseas subsidiaries and reports its findings and recommendations to the ARMC periodically; - (vi) Pre-evaluation of suppliers or sub-contractors or consultants before concluding supply or service; - (vii) Post-evaluation or suppliers or sub-contractors to ensure timely delivery of materials or services to prevent the risk of delay in handing over of projects; - (viii) Insurances covering fire insurance, burglary insurance, machine and equipment insurance, tender/ performance bond insurance, contractor all risk insurance, workmen's compensation insurance and personal accident insurance to protect the assets and/or interests of the Group; - (ix) Implementation of ISO Quality Management System for project management processes ensuring compliance with customers' security and safety requirements and minimisation of hazard risk during installation; and - (x) Head Office oversight on regional subsidiaries using sales budgetary control, monthly management reporting consists of financial performance, cash flow projection, projects status, procurement, business outlook, headcount and operating expenses; and conducting executive committee ("EXCO") meetings with these subsidiaries to review the financial and operational performance, status and progress of the various projects with the local key management.
+The key management reports to the Board on the performance of the operations while the Board scrutinises the management performance in order to ensure objectivity in assessing its effectiveness; - (ii) Management organisation structure with defined level of accountability and authority for all subsidiaries; - (iii) The internal audit function independently reviews the control processes implemented by the local and overseas subsidiaries from time to time and reports on its findings and recommendations to the ARMC; - (iv) Pre-evaluation of suppliers or sub-contractors or consultants before concluding supply or service; - (v) Post-evaluation or suppliers or sub-contractors to ensure timely delivery of materials and/or services to prevent the risk of delay in handing over of projects; - (vi) Adequate insurance policies covering fire insurance, burglary insurance, machine and equipment insurance, tender/performance bond insurance, contractor all risk insurance, workmen's compensation insurance and personal accident insurance to protect the assets and/or interests of the Group; and - (vii) Implementation of ISO Quality Management System for project management processes ensuring compliance with customers' security and safety requirements and minimisation of hazard risks during installation.